meghanakola-bit/meghanakola_feburary_training/README.md

 Therefore, median and mode imputation were selected as the final missing value handling techniques.

 Categorical Encoding Techniques
-Label Encoding
+Label Encoding,
-One-Hot Encoding
+One-Hot Encodin,g
-Ordinal Encoding
+Ordinal Encoding,
-Frequency Encoding
+Frequency Encodin,g
-Target Encoding
+Target Encoding,
 Label Encoding worked well for binary variables such as Loan_Status.One-Hot Encoding was suitable for nominal features like Gender where no order exists.Ordinal Encoding was effective for ordered features such as Education.
 One-Hot Encoding and Target Encoding provided better representation of categorical variables without introducing misleading order relationships.

 Feature Scaling Analysis
 Four feature scaling methods were applied:
-Min-Max Scaling
+Min-Max Scaling,
-Max Absolute Scaling
+Max Absolute Scaling,
-Vector Normalization
+Vector Normalization,
-Z-Score Standardization
+Z-Score Standardization,
 Z-Score Standardization (StandardScaler) was found to be most effective because it centers the data around mean 0 with standard deviation 1.
 This improves model convergence and ensures fair contribution of all features. finally i conclude that , StandardScaler was selected for final modeling.